 Thank you.
-First, on behalf of Ukrainian people, I want again [indiscernible] for the decision of the ICANN Board to allocate funding for Ukraine.
-We had high hopes that this funding would ensure uninterrupted Internet access in regions where Internet infrastructure is being destroyed by Russian missiles.
-What do we see now, as an organization the funds directed, using them inefficiently -- having read the report, we do not understand where this organization spent 20 percent of its allocated amount, [indiscernible] report, but in our opinion, this report is about nothing.
+First, on behalf of Ukrainian people, I would once again thank you for prompt decision of the ICANN Board to allocate funding for Ukraine.
+We had high hopes that this funding would ensure uninterrupted Internet access for civilians in regions where Internet infrastructure is being destroyed by

+Russian missiles.
+What do we see now, unfortunately, is the organization to which these funds are directed use these funds inefficiently -- having read the report, we do not understand where this organization spent 20 percent of the allocated amount.
+They wrote a report, but in our opinion, this report is about nothing.

 We would really like to see the rest of the funding put to real use and ask ICANN Board to take all possible measures, so the funding helps our people to have access to the Internet.
-The last weeks, I think most of us have seen the good news, that our military has occupied a lot of settlements in Eastern Ukraine.
+The last weeks, I think most of us have seen the good news, that our military deoccupied a lot of settlements in Eastern Ukraine.
 All of these settlements, it is more than 300 settlements with a general population more than 1 million people right now is without any connection.
-Our Internet providers in these regions and settlements put forth for restoring fiber net but unfortunately, it takes a few months, maybe half a year, because of fields covered by Russian mines, so not able to restore the networks.
-And only way to maintain these 1 million people in these territories is allocation of satellite terminals because satellite Internet in this region is the only decision, having problems not only with Internet, even the energy infrastructure has been destroyed by the Russians.
-So, we ask again to review this decision and put more forth as ICANN Board to help our people keep connected.
+Our Internet providers in these regions and settlements put all efforts to restore fiber networks, but unfortunately, it takes a few months, maybe half a year, because of fields covered by Russian mines, so they're not able to restore the networks.
+And right now it is the only way to maintain these 1 million people in these territories is allocation of satellite terminals because satellite Internet in this region is the only decision, having problems not only with Internet, even the energy infrastructure has been destroyed by the Russians.
+So, we ask again to review this decision and put more efforts as ICANN Board to help our people keep connected.
 Thank you very much again.

 MANAL ISMAIL, GAC CHAIR: Thank you very much, Ukraine.
 And I have Brazil and I have Wes from the Board, and we're touching on the coming questions.

-Should I read the general questions before giving you the floor, Brazil, or is it on the specific Ukraine thing?
+Should I read the general questions before giving you the floor,

-BRAZIL:
+Brazil, or is it on the specific Ukraine thing?

-It's the second point.
+BRAZIL: It's the second point.